 If I tell someone they can make money easily, then get them and they try to relay the same message to their referrals, there’s nothing being offered but a lottery type of mindset.

-Compare that to a more legitimate way of running a business where a customer comes to me for advice and help and I give them a solution such a product or service that SOLVES the problem and they are happy, and we have 2 polar opposite business models.
+Compare that to a more legitimate way of running a business such as affiliate marketing where a customer comes to me for advice and help and I give them a solution such a product or service that SOLVES the problem and they are happy, and we have 2 polar opposite business models.
+Here’s an affiliate marketing success story example.
+And I’ll explain more about affiliate marketing shortly.

 And believe me, no matter how many people (and there are many) who stick up for MLMs try to say otherwise, in the end, they don’t care about what’s being offered, they care about the money they are going to make.
 Unless the person sells the real products in the program and for a fair price, it’s going to end up being a pyramid scheme.